matjazt/BackupHyperVDisks/README.md

 # BackupHyperVDisks

-A PowerShell script that creates export-only backups of stopped Hyper-V virtual machines using timestamp-based change detection.
+A PowerShell script that creates backups of stopped Hyper-V virtual machines using timestamp-based change detection.

 ## What it does